nasa/openmct/docs/src/guide/index.md

 constants.
 This is particularly appropriate when multiple configurations (e.g. development, test, production) need to be managed easily; these can be swapped quickly by changing the set of active bundles in bundles.json.
-* Deploy Open MCT Web and its external services in such a fashion that the default paths to reach external services are all correct.
+* Deploy Open MCT and its external services in such a fashion that the default paths to reach external services are all correct.

 ### Configuration Constants